petrfenster/LogisticsApplication/README.md

 ```

 This server will start on port 5000 by default.
 You can change this in `app.py` by changing the following line to this:
+Please ensure that there is no other application currently using the selected port.

 ```python
 if __name__ == "__main__":